savashn/ecewo-modules/src/mock/README.md

 # TESTING

-Ecewo comes with [Unity Test Framework](https://github.com/ThrowTheSwitch/Unity) for writing tests and [`ecewo-mock.h`](/include/ecewo-mock.h) for mocking HTTP requests.

-The `ecewo-mock.h` file provides a lightweight HTTP testing module for Ecewo applications.
+The `ecewo-mock.h` file provides a lightweight HTTP mocking module for Ecewo applications.
 It allows you to test your routes, handlers, and middleware without starting an actual HTTP server.

 ## Table of Contents